PetrovStark/alphabank/README.md

 # Alphabank

-A bank system created for my object-oriented programming studies.
+A bank system created to learn object-oriented programming in Python

 ## How to use
 ```shell